cc-hpc-itwm/proxsgd/README.md

 by *Yang Yang, Yaxiong Yuan, Avraan Chatzimichailidis, Ruud JG van Sloun, Lei Lei, and Symeon Chatzinotas.*

 This repository contains the simulations in Section 4.2.

+# Hyperparameter Search
+This branch is created for hyperparameter search using random search.

+## Setup
+Kindly follow the following steps to get experimental results.

+1. Install optuna in pytorch enviornment.
+2. Update config.py with required settings.
+3. Run main_random_search.py
+4. Results can be seen in directory mentioned in config.py